Imagined Communities: Historical argument

-All of these phenomena coincided with the start of the Industrial Revolution.

 Nation as an imagined community

 According to Anderson, nations are socially constructed.
 For Anderson, the idea of the "nation" is relatively new and is a product of various socio-material forces.
 He defined a nation as "an imagined political community—and imagined as both inherently limited and sovereign".
 As Anderson puts it, a nation "is imagined, because the members of even the smallest nation will never know most of their fellow-members, meet them, or even hear of them, yet, in the minds of each lives the image of their communion."
 While members of the community probably will never know each of the other members, face-to-face, they identify as part of the same nation and may have similar interests.
 Members hold, in their minds, a mental image of their affinity: the nationhood felt with other members of your nation when your "imagined community" is in conflict with neighboring nations or when participating in an international event such as the Olympic Games.

 Nations are "limited" in that they have "finite, if elastic boundaries, beyond which lie other nations".
 They are "sovereign," since no dynastic monarchy can claim authority over them, in the modern period:

 [T]he concept was born in an age in which Enlightenment and Revolution were destroying the legitimacy of the divinely-ordained, hierarchical dynastic realm.
 Coming to maturity at a stage of human history when even the most devout adherents of any universal religion were inescapably confronted with the living pluralism of such religions, and the allomorphism [incongruence, divide] between each faith's ontological claims and territorial stretch, nations dream of being free, and, if under God, directly so.
 The gauge and emblem of this freedom is the sovereign state.